 Notes for guidance

 The CCA does not currently have a junior organiser.
-Should someone be willing to take on that role he/she will have to be CRB cleared and take on the role of child protection officer.
+Should someone be willing to take on that role he/she will have to be Enhanced DBS cleared and take on the role of child protection officer.

 The English chess federation has available via its web site advice on what is good and bad practice when dealing with children.
 The CCA strongly advises that club officials read that advice and adopt it as deemed appropriate.